-The Role of Mindfulness in Tantric Massage Therapy
+Mindfulness and Somatic Healing in Tantric Therapy

 What is Mindfulness?

 “Mindfulness isn’t difficult.
-We just need to remember to do it” [Sharon Salzberg]
+We just need to remember to do it” — Sharon Salzberg

 Therefore, qualified tantric therapists will help you to become more aware of your own body, inside and outside.
 Becoming mindful of your internal world is the opposite of dissociation from the body, which means experiencing a sense of separation from self.
-This is something which often happens as a result of ongoing stress or trauma a person may have experienced.
+This is something that often happens as a result of ongoing stress or trauma a person may have experienced.
 Therefore, mindfulness is a technique that is essential in working with any kind of trauma or dysfunction.

 What Can Becoming More Mindful Help with?

-Bodywork therapy is somatic, which literally means “relating to the body”.
+Bodywork therapy is somatic, which means “relating to the body”.
 This means that, by becoming more aware of what is happening inside of yourself, you can learn to:

 There is a mind-body connection and what happens in one, affects the other.
 Many people report that when they start to practice mindfulness, more peacefulness comes into their lives.
-According to Jon Kabat-Zinn, “how you see things and how you handle them makes all the difference in terms of how much stress you will experience”.
+According to Jon Kabat-Zinn, “How you see things and how you handle them makes all the difference in terms of how much stress you will experience”.

 Did you know?
 Mindfulness meditation has been shown to improve brain plasticity in just 8 weeks